kyleclo/practice/design-patterns/notes.md

-# Factory
+# Factory Method

-We use the Factory pattern when we want to **instantiate objects** from different classes that are grouped under a common superclass or interface.
+We use this design pattern when we want to **instantiate objects** from different classes that are grouped under a common superclass/interface.

 ### Usual approach